BorisMolch/pfrontend-temp/content/blog/new-worlds-fresh-artist-visions-from-patchathon-3-at-nordic-game-ng21.md

 With whispered, almost ASMR spatialized speech, **Raphael Raccuia** made a Patch creation any Dadaist would love.
 Patch's cranks and dials turn up the oddness in this work based on a _poésie sonore_ with Nicolas Carrel.
 This sort of "phonetic poetry" has a long history - the term coming from mid-century - but we all know the sounds as in the title **Bla**.

 Patch creations may be performances, interactive experiences, or something in between.
 For **Heisenhade** - a play on the setting, Berlin's Hasenheide Park - artists use Patch to tell the story of a pandemic encounter between partiers and police in the techno capital. **Charlotte Roschka, Julia Cremers, and Daniel Herrmannsdoerfer** work together as artists and researchers in VR.

+Each time, Patchathon finds itself somewhere new.
+We can't wait to see where it will go next.
+Stay tuned here to find out.